inchron/am2inc/README.md

 # am2inc #

 am2inc reads [AMALTHEA models](https://www.eclipse.org/app4mc) and converts
-them to INCHRON version 3 models, which are used by the [INCHRON Tool-Suite 3.x](https://www.inchron.com/tool-suite/). am2inc is implemented in C++ and uses the [EMF4CPP framework](https://github.com/inchron/emf4cpp).
+them to INCHRON version 3 models, which are used by [INCHRON's chronSUITE 3.X](https://www.inchron.com/chronsuite/). am2inc is implemented in C++ and uses the [EMF4CPP framework](https://github.com/inchron/emf4cpp).